 X.1256, Guidelines and framework for sharing network authentication results with service applications, develops guidelines for network operators and service providers to share network authentication results, and provides a framework for sharing minimum attributes across multiple services within an established trust relationship.

 X.1257, Identity and access management taxonomy, develops a specification to ensure that necessary business meaning is assigned to IAM roles and permissions and that this business meaning is traceable and reference-able throughout IAM process lifecycle so that permissions can be efficiently assigned to user, separation of duties (SoD) controls successfully implemented across applications, and access review and reconciliation processes can be carried out efficiently.

+X.1258, Enhanced entity authentication based on aggregated attributes, introduces the concept of attribute aggregation to allow an entity to aggregate attributes from multiple identity service providers (IdSPs).
+Attribute aggregation is the mechanism of collecting attributes of an entity retrieved from multiple identity service providers.
+Attribute aggregation is needed to aggregate the attributes dynamically on demand.
+IdSP can realize the aggregation request when an entity wants to get a service.
+Further on, an entity-centric attribute aggregation mechanism could also be applied to the authentication for mitigating privacy leakage.

 k) Q11/17, Generic technologies to support secure applications